turingschool/front-end-curriculum/lessons/foundations-js-3.md

 // 1.
 Get the value of myLitObject
 // 2.
 Get the value of coolFactor
 // 3.
-Add a new property
+Add a new property of your choosing
 // 4.
-Get the value of that new property, but utilize a different notation from step #2
+Check the value of myLitObject again
 // 5.
+Ask myLit Object for the value of the new property you set, but utilize a different notation than when you asked for the value of coolFactor in step #2
+// 6.
 Change the value of coolFactor
-// 6.
+// 7.
 Get the value of myLitObject
-// 7.
+// 8.
 Create a method on myLitOjbect that logs "Skateboarding is fun" to the console
-// 8.
-Get the value of myLitObject, confirm that your method is there
+// 9.
+Check the value of myLitObject.
+Do you see your method?
+// 10.
+Use myLitObject to log "Skateboarding is fun"
 ```
 Great, we feel pretty good about literal notation to create an object.
 Let's talk about _constructor notation_ to create an object.
 It's not too hard.
 Out of the box, javascript gives a function for making blank objects.
 Javascript also gives us a handy keyword called ```new```.
 When you put the two together, you can generate blank objects all day!